BCE Inc v 1976 Debentureholders: Significance

 The judgment expanded on the SCC's previous ruling in Peoples Department Stores Inc. (Trustee of) v.
 Wise concerning the latitude of discretion accorded to corporate directors, providing they follow certain procedural steps.
 There has been discussion as to whether these two judgments provide a coherent or complete summary of the law in that area.

 There has also been extensive debate about the Court's obiter comment on the duties of directors:

 In addition, BCE Inc. effectively mandates the use of fairness hearings by courts in consideration of plans of arrangements, as was notably practiced during the litigation that took place on the 2010 share buyout by Magna International.

-The Principle of Fair Treatment
+The principle of fair treatment

 Canadian corporate law contains an organizing principle of fair treatment within the Supreme Court's notion that directors are to act in the business interests of the corporation, "viewed as a good corporate citizen".
 A connection exists between corporate law's principle of fair treatment and contract law's principle of good faith established in Bhasin v.
 Hrynew – the Court's concern for standards of conduct that are both ethical and commercially reasonable.
 The much higher fiduciary duty has strong conceptual differences from the principle of good faith, yet shares this common underlying policy governing corporate and commercial relationships.

-Relationship with the Fiduciary Duty
+Relationship with the fiduciary duty

 Where conflicting interests arise, it falls to the directors of the corporation to resolve them in accordance with their fiduciary duty.
 This is defined as a "tripartite fiduciary duty", composed of: